-How much do Big 4 partners make?
-And how much is the Big 4 partner salary in the UK?
-It’s only human to wonder; most of us have probably wondered how much they bring home each year.
-Unfortunately, though, it would not be fun for you to guess as we don’t have an answer.
-A Big 4 partner salary depends on many factors so it’s not an easy question to answer.
-We can take publicly available data and analyse it, however, to give you an idea of the average partner drawing, and that’s exactly what we’ve done.
+So you want to know how much do Big 4 partners make?
+And you’re curious about how much is the Big 4 partner salary in the UK?
+Who wouldn’t be?
+It’s only human to wonder; we all probably wonder how much they earn.
+A Big 4 partner salary depends on many factors so it’s not easy for me to answer directly.
+I can take publicly available data and analyse it, however, to give you an idea of the average partner drawing.
+That’s exactly what I’ve done (you’re welcome!).

-Deloitte has seen the biggest increase in partner earnings over the past two years.
-When Deloitte filed its accounts for the year ending June 2019, it was reported that UK partners’ profits had jumped from £608k per partner to £882.
+Deloitte, up until COVID-19 hit the global economy, was doing really well.
+It had seen the biggest increase in partner earnings in 2018 and 2019.
+When Deloitte filed its accounts for the year ending June 2019, it was reported that UK partners’ profits had jumped from £608k per partner to £882k.
 Given the highest average earnings per partner for Deloitte was £789k back in 2012, this is a significant increase.
+However, I see that Deloitte has already announced that Deloitte partner salaries are likely to be 20% down in 2020 vs 2019.

 It’s a similar picture at PWC.
-For the year ending June 2019, partners took home, on average, £765k which was an increase of 13% when compared to figures in 2016 (£662k).
-An interesting find was that part of PwC’s income was coming from its advisory services on how to handle Brexit.
+For the year ending June 2019, I found that partners took home, on average, £765k which was an increase of 13% when compared to figures in 2016 (£662k).
+Interestingly, I found that part of PWC’s income came from advisory services on how to handle Brexit.

 It seems slightly churlish to mention this, but the profit per equity partner (PEP) for Magic Circle firms is over £1 million!